-Professor Wright combines an Engineering PhD from Cambridge University with his current position as Full Professor at the University of Ottawa's Telfer School of Management to provide a business perspective on the Cleantech Industry, currently focusing on solar power.
+Professor Wright combines an Engineering PhD from Cambridge University with his current position as Professor Emeritus at the University of Ottawa's Telfer School of Management to provide a business perspective on the Cleantech Industry, currently focusing on solar power.
 His present work evaluates capital cost trends for photovoltaics and identifies situations in which solar technologies can be economically viable without government incentives.

 Dr. Wright has experience in academia, industry and government in three continents.
 His current university research is conducted in collaboration with industrial partners in the Cleantech sector.
 His previous research involved working with telecommunications equipment vendors and network operators on market analysis, network evolution, service requirements, distance education and the strategic impact of new technology on business.
 Earlier, in government, he developed systems dynamics models to evaluate the impact on industrial society of natural resource depletion, population growth and the ability of the environment to absorb pollution.